somod-dev/somod/packages/docs/src/reference/main-concepts/serverless/middlewares.md

 const myMiddleware: Middleware = async (next, event, context) => {
   // use event.somodMiddlewareContext.set(key, value) to set the metadata
-  // use event.somodMiddlewareContext.get(key) to set the metadata
+  // use event.somodMiddlewareContext.get(key) to get the metadata

   // pre processing